AJEinstein/H4H-15-16-curriculum/README.md

 #### Acknowledgments
-We would like to acknowledge Leah Guthrie for her sugar detective materials as well as the other various sources that contributed to the curricular material that deposited here.
+We would like to acknowledge Leah Guthrie for her sugar detective materials as well as the other various sources, such as sciencebob.com, that contributed to the curricular material that deposited here.